|There's a Hawaiian honky-tonk image, but...|

 Welcome to this first post in a personal history of American popular music.
 Decided to stick with a simple title for the series (e.g., “Pop History”) because all the other titles I came up ranged between hokey to stupid.
 As noted in the introductory post to Pop History, I want to begin the project by reading and relating what I learn by reading America’s Musical Life: A History, by Richard Crawford.
 After that, I’ll dig through Wikipedia’s sprawling, cross-referenced pages until I get to some satisfactory end.
 That’s months, if not years away.
 Thought it appropriate to start with something of a cautionary tale.

-When I read Wikipedia’s history, it felt like the author(s) kept bringing up Hawaiian music often enough, and specifically, to make me wonder whether the editors resided in Honolulu.
+When I read Wikipedia’s history, it felt like the author(s) kept bringing up Hawaiian music often enough, and specifically, to make me wonder whether the editors lived in Honolulu.
 As it turns out, he/they made only six references – and one of them just as a category label – but that still seemed outsized given a personal belief that Hawaiian music sounded like “Aloha ‘Oe” (go to the top right for audio) and, when it came to mainstream pop, the borrowings came out sounding like some sappy Andy Williams bastardization (example).

 Oh, and fun detail, the last queen of Hawaii wrote “Aloha ‘Oe.”
 That’s kinda cool.